-Hughes/antiphospholipid syndrome can cause both low-grade symptoms and potentially fatal conditions as a result of blood clots.
+APS can cause both low-grade symptoms and potentially fatal events as a result of blood clots.

-In pregnancy, Hughes/antiphospholipid syndrome is the most common, potentially treatable cause of recurrent miscarriage, and is also associated with other complications such as pre-eclampsia, premature birth and stillbirth.
+In pregnancy, APS is the most common, potentially treatable cause of recurrent miscarriage, and is also associated with other complications such as pre-eclampsia, low weight babies and stillbirth.

-Some people are affected by symptoms more than others, while others may have the antiphospholipid antibodies (aPL) but do not develop any blood clots and/or have pregnancy complications.
+Some people are affected by symptoms more than others while others simply have the antiphospholipid antibodies (aPL) in their blood but do not develop any blood clots, experience pregnancy complications or display any symptoms at all.
 As of yet, we simply don’t know the reason why these anomalies exist because so much research still needs to be carried out.

-The common acute conditions caused by Hughes/antiphospholipid syndrome are:
+The common acute events caused by APS are:

-As Hughes/antiphospholipid syndrome is a blood disorder and blood flows throughout the entire body, nearly any organ can be affected.
+As APS is a blood disorder and blood flows throughout the entire body, nearly any organ can be affected.
 Consequently, the brain, eyes, ears, lungs, heart, kidneys, liver, bowel, skin, nails, bones and joints can potentially all be affected to varying degrees.

-Remember - it is NOT necessary to have all the symptoms to be diagnosed with Hughes/antiphospholipid syndrome.
+Remember - it is NOT necessary to have all the symptoms to be diagnosed with APS.

-Hughes/antiphospholipid syndrome is usually associated with recurrent miscarriage, but it can also cause other pregnancy complications.
-View our overview of pregnancy problems for patients with HS
+APS is usually associated with recurrent miscarriage, but it can also cause other pregnancy complications.
+View our overview of pregnancy problems

 © 2016 The Hughes Syndrome Foundation.
 Registered Charity Number 1138116.
 A company limited by guarantee registered in England 7268671.